 GBFB sponsored the first study of the health-related costs of hunger and food insecurity in Massachusetts.
 Conducted by Children’s HealthWatch, and released in 2018, the in-depth analysis reports hunger and food insecurity in our state increased health-related expenditures by an estimated $2.4 billion at least, in 2016 alone.

-The first food bank in the U.S. to hire a medical doctor, GBFB has established a Health and Research department that also includes a staff epidemiologist.
+The first food bank in the U.S. to hire a medical doctor, GBFB has established a Health and Research department that also includes a staff epidemiologist and our nutrition team.

 Our Health and Research department oversees our healthcare center partnerships and, in 2018, launched research on the effects of GBFB’s programs on diet, food-insecurity-related health outcomes, healthcare costs, and related impacts.

 GBFB currently partners with nine healthcare centers located in low-income areas in Eastern Massachusetts.
 Our partnership program offers healthcare centers three types of support.
 Our partners can put into action just one or all three.